-If you have received an SR-22 requirement but no longer — or do not currently — own your own vehicle and still wish to reinstate your license, you’ll likely need to obtain a non-owners auto insurance policy.
+If you have received an SR-22 requirement, but no longer — or do not currently — own your own vehicle and still wish to reinstate your license, you’ll likely need to obtain a non-owners auto insurance policy.
 A non-owners auto insurance policy is issued to drivers who do not own the vehicle they operate.
-This form will certify that you have the minimum state-required auto insurance under a non-owners insurance policy, and will enable you to fulfill the requirements of an SR-22.
+This form certifies that you have the minimum state-required auto insurance under a non-owners insurance policy, enabling you to fulfill the requirements of an SR-22.

 FR-44 in Virginia

 If a driver commits a particularly serious offense in Virginia, they may be required to hold an FR-44.
 An FR-44 is different from an SR-22 in that it requires drivers to hold twice the minimum required auto insurance in the state.
 FR-44s are required for the following convictions:

 - Maiming while under the influence

 - Driving while under the influence of drugs/alcohol

 - Driving while the driver’s license has been forfeited for a conviction, or a guilty conviction in a juvenile case